AdnanMe-Devops/LOG-AGGREGATION-SYSTEM-IN-AWS/README.md

 Kibana dashboards allow you to combine visualization to quickly get an overview of the state of an entire system.
-You can also filter dashboards to filter each of the individual visualizations that are part of the dashboard. will make a simple dashboard using the area chart created previously.
+You can also filter dashboards to filter each of the individual visualizations that are part of the dashboard. will make a simple dashboard using the area chart created previously. conclusion created a highly sophisticated log aggregation system using Kibana running on the Amazon OpenSearch Service.
+This log aggregation system can scale to fit our needs, even if  traffic increases dramatically.
+Simply return to the Amazon OpenSearch Service Console and request a higher instance count or a larger instance type.
+For  production deployments, a log aggregation system running on this stack will helps provide valuable operational insights to your team, track system usage, and aid in debugging any issues  system may experience.